Howtoo Logo

 Follow these steps in order:

-• Open the hood and locate the black air filter housing on the engine bay side.
+• Find the air filter box on the engine bay side where the intake tube connects.

-Step 2: Release the air box cover
+Step 2: Release the airbox cover

 Step 3: Remove the old air filter